 The Roof

 Consider the material options for your roof carefully before you build.
 In general, you should avoid asphalt shingle roofing because the chemicals in them tend to leach into the water.
 The dissolved organic carbon, or DOC, in them isn’t necessarily a bad thing, but when combined with chlorine can create compounds known to cause cancer.
-Even after these compounds naturally dissipate there are still often things like zinc, copper, moss killers, and other potentially dangerous things in the shingles.
+Even after these compounds naturally dissipate, there are still often things like zinc, copper, moss killers, and other potentially dangerous things in the shingles.

 We opted for a metal roof since they tend to have lower levels of the above compounds, plus they tend not to harbor fecal bacteria from birds or other environmental contaminants.
+They also typically last a LOT longer.

 Consider your roof’s size and harvesting capacity.

-For every 1 inch of rain and 1,000 square feet of roof you capture about 620 gallons of water.
+For every 1 inch of rain and 1,000 square feet of roof, you capture about 620 gallons of water.
 This means that each square foot captures about .62 gallons per inch of rain.

 How much will your roof be able to capture?
 Simply take your roof’s square footage and multiply by .62.